Rigelrain/manna-bot/README.md

     serverID: String, // ID of the server the request was made
     userID: String, // ID of the user who made the request
     messageID: String, // ID of the message of the request (bot-made)
-    request: {
     type: String, // request type (allowed types can be set by server)
     amount: Number, // how much needed total
-        remaining: Number, // how much is left unpledged },
+    remaining: Number, // how much is left unpledged
 }
 ```